marmari9/tech501-week2/tech501-week2/Linux/securing-DB.md

 ### 1. Create a Bash Script to Automate Iptables Configuration

+- IP tables would allow the incoming traffic to the NVA VM to be filtered based on the rules set.
 To automate the configuration of `iptables`, create a bash script called `config-ip-tables.sh`:
 ```bash
 nano config-ip-tables.sh
 ```

-2. Add the Following Content to the Script
+1. Add the Following Content to the Script
 ```bash
 #!/bin/bash